 Welcome to the first post in the Fundamentals series, and I guess the first real post of Can I Have Another Snack?
 I wanted to create a library of posts that covered essential topics in the anti-diet parenting cannon.
 If we’re going to be hanging out here loads (which we are, right?), I think it’s important that we have a shared understanding and common language for discussing foundational topics.
 I’m calling this series Fundamentals.
-And you can find this column by clicking the tab at the top of my Substack page.

 Let’s start with the Body Mass Index, or BMI - something that we have all felt personally attacked by, and most likely, have a pretty complex relationship with.